 OLED panels must be soldered flush with the pcb or as close as possible.
 Trim the header pins and do a fit check before moving forward.

-Assemble the switches and PCB onto the plate, without soldering any switches.
+Assemble the switches and PCB onto the case/plate, without soldering any switches.

 Configure the DIP switches according to the guide on the LED PCB, shown below.
 The default firmware has left as the master and right as the slave.

 If you wish to use a custom firmware (like Kageurufu's WIP keymap) that supports per-key animations on both halves, set switches 1-2-3 on the master to Off-On-On and on the slave to On-Off-Off.